AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 Now that you have a new product profile, you can assign custom permissions to it.

-1. In the Admin Console, tap or click the name of the [new product profile you just created.](#create)
+1. In the Admin Console, click the name of the [new product profile you just created](#create).

 1. In the window that opens, select the **Permissions** tab to view a list of editable permissions.

    ![Editable permissions](/help/assets/permissions-tab.png)

-1. Tap or click on the **Edit** link of a permission to edit it.
+1. Click on the **Edit** link of a permission to edit it.

 1. The **Edit Permissions** window opens.
    * The permission you selected in the previous step is selected in the left column.